bahaidev/textbrowser/README.md

 -   ***TextBrowser(options)*** - Constructor which takes an options object
     with the following optional properties:

-    -   `staticFilesToCache` - Array of files additional to those of *TextBrowser* which you will need offline.
-Defaults to the minimum recommended files:
-        `['/',  'index.html', 'files.json', 'site.json', 'resources/user.js', 'resources/user.css']`

     -   `files` - Path for the `files.json` containing meta-data on the files to be made available via the interface.
 Defaults to `"files.json"`.